M.Ed. Masters Program

 Program Objectives

-The M.Ed. in Curriculum and Instruction program offers the following options:
+The Curriculum and Instruction M.Ed. program offers the following two options:

 Professional Educator

-In our redesigned online program students will share strengths, develop new instructional strategies, study theory and best practice, as well as examine current issues in education and consider implications for teaching practice.
+The Professional Educator option is an online program in which students will share strengths, develop new instructional strategies, study theory and best practice, as well as examine current issues in education and consider implications for teaching practice.
+All courses in this option are offered in a 100% online format.
 Students who complete the Professional Educator option of the Curriculum & Instruction Master’s degree are expected to demonstrate the knowledge, skills, and dispositions of a master teacher.
-For the Professional Educator option, all courses are offered in a 100% online format.
 Please note that this program does not lead to educator licensure/teacher certification.

 Educational Researcher